FORGOT YOUR DETAILS?

 Chelsea Woodford

 Chelsea Woodford is a descendant of the Norway House Cree Nation and has a passion for the Construction Foundation’s Indigenous initiatives.
-Chelsea is the Foundation’s Finance Assistant and is also the cheerful voice you hear when you call the office.
-Chelsea holds a certificate in Office Administration and has future plans to pursue a degree in accounting.
-She enjoys spending her spare time hiking, camping, fishing, and hanging out with family.
+Chelsea is the Foundation’s Finance Officer and is also one of the cheerful voices you hear when you call the office.
+Chelsea currently holds a certificate in Office Administration and is pursuing a bachelor’s degree in business administration with aspirations to achieve her CPA designation in the future.
+She enjoys spending her spare time watching movies, camping, fishing, and spending time with loved ones.

 Patsy Greyeyes, BSW